Celts Overview- Edinburgh to Killarney

 Supplements

-- Single supplement – Our prices are based on twin/double occupancy.
-If you wish to have your own room then a supplement is applicable.
+Our prices are based on twin or double occupancy.
+If you would prefer your own room, a single supplement will apply.

 Deposit

-- To reserve a place on a stage of this tour we ask for a deposit of €1000 (or your local currency equivalent).
-We also accept payment in US$, GB£ and AU$.
-The final invoice will include any applicable single supplements and bike hire costs.
+To reserve your place on a stage of this tour, a deposit of €1000 (or your local currency equivalent) is required.
+We accept payments in euros, US dollars, British pounds and Australian dollars.
+Your final invoice will include any applicable single supplements and bike hire costs.

 Scottish and Irish cuisine offers a rich tapestry of flavours and traditions that perfectly reflect the Celtic heritage at the heart of our tour.
 Rooted deeply in the rugged landscapes and bountiful seas of both countries, the food and drink of Scotland and Ireland tell stories of resilience, community, and a profound connection to the land.